Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Conclusion and Discussion

-We found a positive moderate correlation coefficient between authors' international mobility and their future h-index.
-With accounting for other factors and a low proportion of mobile researchers (about 19$\%$), this author's feature is not so effective for predicting h-index.
-We found a very weak correlation between gender and h-index and, the lowest importance in predicting h-index among all features.
-Also, the results display the importance of focusing on a study's field for a better scientific impact.
-The results suggests that paper/venue-specific features have the more impact on the future h-index than author's demographic and co-authorship characteristics.
+Additionally, the results of the correlation analysis were consistent with the feature selection findings.
+A positive moderate correlation coefficient was observed between the authors' international mobility and their future h-index.
+However, given the low proportion of mobile researchers (about 27\%), this author's feature proved less effective in predicting the h-index when accounting for other factors.
+Conversely, we found a very weak correlation between gender and the h-index, with gender displaying the lowest importance in predicting the h-index among all features.
+The results also underscored the importance of focusing on the study's field to achieve a better scientific impact.
+Paper/venue-specific features were shown to have more impact on the future h-index than the author's demographic and co-authorship characteristics.

-The performances of proposed models indicate that still more features that don't depend on the history of publications and citations are required to forecast the feature h-index of young researchers.
-For example, the textual content of papers examined by \cite{nikolentzos2021can} and topic authority by \cite{dong2015will} can be applied together with introduced features in this study to improve the performance.
+The performances of proposed models indicate that still more features that don't depend on the history of publications and citations are required to forecast the future h-index of young researchers.
+For example, \cite{mccarty2013predicting, nikolentzos2021can} focused on analyzing the co-authorship network to investigate the relationship between the structural role of authors in the network and the future h-index.
+Using such intensive network analysis in our study could improve the performance, particularly for junior researchers with lower impact history in their profiles.
+Additionally, the textual content of papers examined by \cite{nikolentzos2021can} and topic authority by \cite{dong2015will} could be combined with the introduced features in this study to enhance the predictive power of our models.
+By incorporating these additional features alongside the ones introduced in our research, we may offer a more comprehensive understanding of researchers' future scholarly impact and lead to more accurate predictions for early-career academics.